svelte-cig/svelte-common-recommendations/compound_components.md

     </Card>
 ```

-Following a *compound components* strategy will allow you (_the author_) to give meaningful hints to the component user regarding any sub components and sections of the component.
+Following a *compound components* strategy will allow you (_the author_) to give meaningful hints to the developer regarding any sub components and sections of the component.

 The previous `Card` component can be solved using compound components like so